balena-io/docs/pages/tools/cli.md

 ## build [source]

-Use this command to build a container with a provided docker daemon.
+Use this command to build a container with a provided Docker daemon.

 You must provide either an application or a device-type/architecture pair to use the resin Dockerfile pre-processor